Electoral Count Act: Majority of electors

 To be elected by the electoral college, the Constitution requires that a candidate receive "a majority of the whole number of Electors appointed."
 One early virtue of this wording was that if certain states decided not to participate in the election by failing to appoint any electors, a president could still be elected by a majority of those who were appointed.

 However, when Congress rejects a state's electoral vote, or chooses not to count any of multiple competing returns, "the effect that decision has on the denominator that determines whether a candidate has more than fifty percent of the electoral vote is an entirely open issue."
 For example, if there are currently 538 total votes, and all votes from a state that appointed 20 electors are rejected, a majority could either remain as 270 votes out of 538, or be reduced to 260 votes out of 518.
 Historical precedent is split, and in those previous cases where a state's electors were rejected or considered for rejection (for example, in 1872), it has never determined whether the winning candidate had achieved a majority.
 "Perhaps because the diversity of strongly held views might imperil the delicate web of compromises supporting the [Electoral Count Act], Congress avoided addressing the issue in the [Electoral Count Act]."

 A future joint session "might be called upon to address the effect of this situation" without clear precedents.
 While Congress would likely be able to decide the issue by a vote of both houses during a future session, if one house finds that a candidate has achieved a majority and the other house disagrees, the Electoral Count Act provides no default rule nor any path forward.
-Nor can the Senate president play any role in deciding the matter, since his or her role in delivering results is strictly limited by the Act to receiving the tellers' lists and "announc[ing] the state of the vote.".
+The Senate president's role is strictly limited by the Act to receiving the tellers' lists and "announc[ing] the state of the vote.".
 The Senate president does not announce "the names of persons elected," since Congress specifically rejected that option as explained above.

 If no candidate is determined to have a majority, then the contingent election procedure described in the Twelfth Amendment would be used.
-The House, voting by states, would elect the president as happened in 1824, and the Senate would elect the vice president as happened in 1836.
+The House, voting by state delegation, would elect the president as happened in 1824, and the Senate would elect the vice president as happened in 1836.